asadadams/Shorty/README.md

 ![Shorty](https://github.com/asadadams/Shorty/blob/master/logo.png)

 # Shorty v 0.0.1
 shorty is a PHP URL shortner.
-This program was designed to help shorten long URLs to shorter ones .
-Shorty is built in PHP.
+This program was designed to help shorten long URL.
+Shorty is written in PHP.

 ## Overview
 This is a progam is made/designed to shorten long URLs into short urls.
 This program is divided into two parts: